Newton’s 3 Laws of Motion For Kids 2022 [With Examples]

 An object that is sitting at rest will stay at rest, and an object that is in motion will stay in motion until a force acts upon it.

 This is why astronauts can let go of a tool in space and it will stay in one spot until they grab it.
-If the astronaut throws the tool, it will travel in a straight line and never stop.
+If the astronaut throws an object, it will travel in a straight line and never stop.

 Newton’s Second Law:

 F = ma: The greater the force the greater the acceleration.
 The greater the mass, the greater the force needed to move the object.

 The formula used for Newton’s Second Law is F = ma.
 This is Force = mass times acceleration.
 You can find the acceleration by changing the formula to a = F ÷ m.